 If labelled mAb is internalized into target cells, then 76Br, 124I, and some other radionuclides are rapidly cleared from the cells, reducing target-to-background ratio, while certain other radionuclides, including 89Zr, 64Cu, and 86Y are trapped in the cells.

 Analysis of the kinetics of labelled mAbs in tissue requires nonlinear models that take into account the saturation effects because of the high-affinity antibody-antigen binding (O'Donoghue et al., 2011) and usually low specific activity.
 This affects also the pharmacokinetic and pharmacodynamic modelling of antibodies (Strand et al., 1993; Dostalek et al., 2013).
 Low specific activity of labelled mAbs is deliberate, to overcome the high nonspecific binding of antibodies, especially in the liver, blood, and bone marrow.

-Cheal et al. (2014) have used a nonlinear two-tissue compartmental model to analyse mice studies with internalized PET tracers.
+Cheal et al. (2014) have used a nonlinear two-tissue compartmental model to analyse mice studies with internalized PET radiopharmaceuticals.
 Internalization is usually slow, leading to two kinetically different compartments for specific binding (extra- and intracellular).

 The tissue uptake of mAbs, antibody fragments, and affibodies is affected also by other factors than the concentration of the specific target.
 Specific uptake should be determined by conduction the study with two radioligands, otherwise similar, but one with and one without specific binding to the target.
 For example, 11C-labelled EGFR affibody uptake in mice tumour model did not correlate with the EGFR expression, and non-specific affibody uptake was in some cases equally high as the uptake of the specific affibody (Cheng et al., 2016).